MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 1. Select **Next** to move to the next step.
 You can select **Finish and review** to save the activity now with the activity type set to **Other**.

 1. In the **Activity Type** step, choose the activity type and optionally select if you want to semantically map some of the activity types for use in other areas of Customer Insights.
-Currently, *Subscription* and *SalesOrderLine* activity types can be semantically mapped after agreeing to map the fields.
+Currently, *Feedback*, *Loyalty*, *SalesOrder*, *SalesOrderLine*, and *Subscription* activity types can be semantically mapped after agreeing to map the fields.
 If an activity type isn't relevant for the new activity, you can choose *Other* or *Create new* for a custom activity type.

 1. Select **Next** to move to the next step.